-- 1) Open the left door of the wire feeder. - 2) Unlock the feed rollers to be exchanged, by rotating the roller quick lock (A) for each roller. - 3) Relieve the pressure on the feed rollers, by folding the tensioner units (B) down and thereby releasing the swing arms (C).
+- 1. Open the left door of the wire feeder. - 2.
+Unlock the feed rollers to be swapped by rotating the roller quick lock (A) for each roller. - 3.
+Relieve the pressure on the feed rollers by folding the tensioner units (B) down, which in turn releases the swing arms (C).

-- 4) Remove the feed rollers and install the correct ones (according to the WEAR PARTS appendix). - 5) Reapply the pressure on the feed rollers, by pushing the swing arms (C) down and secure them using the tensioner units (B). - 6) Lock the rollers by rotating the roller quick locks (A).

-7) Close and lock the left door of the wire feeder.
+- 4. Remove the feed rollers and install the correct ones (according to the WEAR PARTS appendix). - 5.
+Reapply pressure to the feed rollers by pushing the swing arms (C) downward and secure them using the tensioner units (B). - 6.
+Lock the rollers into place by rotating the roller quick locks (A). - 7.
+Close and lock the left door of the wire feeder.